aftco/aftco.github.io/_posts/2014-02-18-08-55-ditkas-advice-to-stafford.md

 ---

-Mike Ditka has watched the tape, he's done the analysis, and now he's ready to share his advice with Lion's quarterback Matthew Stafford.
+Mike Ditka has watched the tape, he's done the analysis, and now he's ready to share his advice with Lions quarterback Matthew Stafford.
 Insightful commentary as always from the architect of the Superbowl Shuffle.